slerman12/SweepsAndPlots/README.md

 A library for managing [UnifiedML](github.com/agi-init/UnifiedML) apps on remote servers that have set up SLURM job scheduling.

-Helps with running many experiments quickly, and plotting them right away.
-No need to interface with the remote machine, sbatch scripts, or anything.
-Just run and done.
+Helps with running many experiments quickly, from your local setup.

 ## 5 setup steps